Backstairs at the White House: Part 1: Presidents Taft, Wilson, Harding

-Wilson: In 1913, President Woodrow Wilson (Robert Vaughn) is elected and his family moves into the White House.
+Wilson: In 1913, President Woodrow Wilson (Robert Vaughn) and his family moves into the White House.
 First Lady Ellen Wilson (Kim Hunter) declares herself to be a "crusader for Negroes" and even visits Maggie at her small apartment.
-Mrs. Wilson dies in 1914 and the President is grief stricken.
+Mrs. Wilson dies in 1914 and the President is grief-stricken.
 Eventually, he marries Edith Bolling Galt (Claire Bloom) to the relief of the White House staff who are worried by his depression.
 Lillian begins working in the White House as a seamstress but is not allowed to work as a domestic servant due to her disability.
 When the United States enters World War I Maggie's son Emmett Rogers Jr. (Kevin Hooks) enlists and fights on the Western Front in Europe.
 He returns home permanently injured by a poison gas attack.
 The family is distraught when news arrives that Emmett Rogers Sr. has died.
 When President Wilson suffers a debilitating stroke in 1919, Senator Albert B. Fall (John Randolph) tells him the Senate is praying for him.
 “Which way?” replies Wilson.
 The First Lady takes over and manages the Executive branch for the remainder of his second term.

 Harding: President Warren G. Harding (George Kennedy) and First Lady Florence Harding (Celeste Holm) are briefly introduced at the end of Part 1.
 President Harding orders spittoons for every room of the White House while Mrs. Harding (an avid mystic) tells Maggie she feels Maggie can be trusted because she has “good vibes.”